Austrian Economics Research Conference 2020

 Students: see scholarship application process at bottom of page.

-The conference begins with an informal welcoming reception Thursday, March 21 at Auburn University Hotel, 5:30 - 7:30 p.m.
+The conference begins with an informal welcoming reception Thursday, March 19 at Auburn University Hotel, 5:30 – 7:30 p.m.
 Central time.
-Conference registration takes place throughout the day on Friday, March 22 at the Mises Institute, 518 West Magnolia Avenue.
-Sessions begin Friday at 9:30 a.m. at the Mises Institute and continue throughout the day Friday and Saturday, ending with a gala 70th birthday reception for Hans-Hermann Hoppe, Saturday 5:30 - 6:30 p.m.
-A preliminary schedule is here.
-A final schedule will be posted on this page before the conference.
+Conference registration takes place throughout the day on Friday, March 20 at the Mises Institute, 518 West Magnolia Avenue.
+Sessions begin Friday at 9:30 a.m. at the Mises Institute and continue throughout the day Friday and Saturday.

 Notable past lecturers include, among others, Murray Rothbard, Dominick Armentano, Caroline Baum, Brendan Brown, William Butos, Patrick Byrne, Gene Epstein, Nicolai Foss, Jim Grant, Ronald Hamowy, Robert Higgs, Hans-Hermann Hoppe, Hunter Lewis, George Reisman, Paul Ruben, Peter Schiff, Jeremy Shearmur, Sudha Shenoy, Gerald Steele, David Stockman, John Tamny, Tom Woods, Bruce Yandle, and Leland Yeager.